infosecjosh/dfrws2019/README.md

 # DFRWS Challenge 2018 - NIWC LANT

-This repository is Navy Information Warfare Center, Atlantic's submission to the 2018 DFRWS Challenge.
+This repository is Navy Information Warfare Center Atlantic's submission to the 2018 DFRWS Challenge.
 More details about the challenge can be found on the [DFRWS Challenge GitHub page](https://github.com/dfrws/dfrws2018-challenge).

 Submission by: Naval Information Warfare Center Atlantic (NIWC LANT)